Long Grounded Thoughts: Synthesizing Visual Problems and Reasoning Chains at Scale: Experiments

 \subsection{Analysis of VLM Post-training Stages}

 We analyze VLM post-training strategies using our data.
-Table~\ref{tab:rl_sft_ablation} reports aggregated performance (average over four benchmarks).
+Table~\ref{tab:rl_sft_ablation} reports aggregated performance, averaged over four benchmarks.
 Figure~\ref{fig:scaling} shows scaling compared to LPT.
 For evaluation, we use rule-based matching instead of LLM-as-judge for cost efficiency.
 Here, we summarize our findings:

-\textbf{Online RL requires prior basic-skill teaching; starting from a base instruct model underperforms SFT on our data.} When starting from an off-the-shelf model lacking non-linear thinking patterns~(see Figures~\ref{fig:qual_quant_ablation},~\ref{fig:cogitive}), GRPO peaks at \textbf{0.695} (10K) and declines with more data (50–100K), remaining below our SFT baseline (\textbf{0.716}).
-Finetuning first on LPT data improves over off-the-shelf models but still underperforms simple SFT finetuning on our data.
-Finetuning on our data leads to the best results suggesting that without offline “skill teaching,” online RL cannot elicit competitive performance vs SFT in high-quality and diverse data.
+\textbf{Online RL requires prior teaching of cognitive behaviours; starting from the base instruct model underperforms SFT only on our data.} When starting from the base model lacking cognitive patterns~(see Figures~\ref{fig:qual_quant_ablation},~\ref{fig:cogitive}), GRPO peaks at \textbf{0.695} (10K) and declines with more data (50–100K), remaining below our SFT baseline (\textbf{0.716}).
+Finetuning first on LPT data improves but still underperforms simple SFT finetuning on our data.
+Finetuning on our data leads to the best results suggesting that without offline “teaching” of cognitive behaviours, online RL cannot elicit competitive performance vs SFT in high-quality and diverse data.
 Notably, we do not observed online RL was able to elicit structured complex reasoning traces unless it was pretrained first on our reasoning SFT data (see Figure~\ref{fig:qual_quant_ablation} for a qualitative example).

-\textbf{Offline (staged SFT$\rightarrow$DPO) matches the same ballpark as online RL at the top while decoupling compute.} Our best \emph{offline} configuration (\textbf{SFT 750K + DPO 129K}) attains \textbf{0.740}, within \textbf{1.7} points of the best \emph{online} configuration (\textbf{SFT 750K + GRPO 70K} at \textbf{0.757}).
-Thus, staged offline preference learning reaches similar accuracy with no need for synchronized RL compute, making data/compute scheduling more flexible.
-We additionally observe DPO continue scaling with more data althought at a lower rate.
+\textbf{Offline (staged SFT$\rightarrow$DPO) is competitive to online RL while decoupling compute needs.} Our best \emph{offline} configuration (\textbf{SFT 750K + DPO 129K}) attains \textbf{0.740}, within \textbf{1.7} points of the best \emph{online} configuration (\textbf{SFT 750K + GRPO 70K} at \textbf{0.757}).
+Thus, staged offline preference learning could reach similar ballpark accuracy with no need for synchronized RL compute, making data/compute scheduling more flexible.
+We additionally observe DPO continue scaling with more data although at a lower rate.

 \textbf{GRPO yields fast gains but saturates; scaling past $\sim$70K does not help.} On top of our SFT stage, GRPO at \textbf{70K} achieves the overall best \textbf{0.757}; increasing to \textbf{129K} drops to \textbf{0.746}.
 From the base instruct model, performance peaks at \textbf{10K} and degrades thereafter.
 This is a classic fast-gain/plateau pattern for online RL.
 Going beyond this regime is still an open question.